Seeking Guardian homes now for a few of our adults and upcoming Mini Australian Labradoodles.

 - Guardians must ensure the puppy is socialized to adults, children and other dogs

-- Guardians must provide appropriate veterinary or emergency care when needed including annual shots and heartworm preventative
+- Guardians must provide appropriate veterinary or emergency care when needed including annual shots and heart worm preventative.
+You must use Faulkville Animal Hospital for routine vet care.

 - Guardians must not allow the dog to participate in extended strenuous running on concrete or other hard surface before 15 months of age